-Welcome to Rosi's World of Batik Painting, Wax resist & Textile Art
+Welcome to Rosi Robinson's World of Batik Paintings & Textile Art

-I hope you will enjoy visiting my Art Gallery, highlighting many of the batik paintings I've produced over the years.
-Since 1970 batik has been my passion.
-It has a magic that no other technique has to offer.
+I hope you enjoy visiting my website and learning about Batik - its History; the Technique of Batik; about me and why I continue to love batik and of course, my Gallery, which highlights many of the batik paintings I've produced over the years.
+Since 1970, batik has been my passion.
+It has a magic and versatility that no other technique has to offer.

-In this website, I hope you will be amazed at the range and versatility of my batik paintings.
-I am sure you never dreamed that such figurative paintings were possible with batik.
+In this website, I hope you will be amazed at the range and versatility of my batik paintings and the variety of subject matter.
+I am sure you never dreamed that figurative paintings like these were possible in batik.
 I must have wax flowing in my veins!

 Do have a look at my batik paintings, prints & cards in the Gallery.
 Please contact me on firstname.lastname@example.org if you would like to purchase any of them or would like to enquire about talks or workshops.
 Please click on Workshops and Exhibitions for more information.
 My next batik workshop is on March 27th and 28th, 2021 at the Martindale Centre, Horsted Keynes, West Sussex, RH17 7ED.